 A Delaware Statutory Trust (DST) is a real estate investment vehicle structured as a separate legal entity.
-DSTs are considered securities under federal law and hold fractional interest.
+DSTs are considered securities under federal law and hold fractional interest in properties, typically commercial real estate.
 They are treated like direct property ownership for tax purposes, which meet the requirements of like-kind property and qualify as replacement property for a Sec.
 1031 exchange.

 It is imperative that real estate owners, developers and investors understand the structural intricacies and financial implications of DSTs so that they can reap tax benefits and properly account for the investment.